thinkshout/thinkshout/blog/_posts/2016-05-27-roadmap-to-retention.md

   - Nonprofit tech
   - Donor retention
   - Fundraising
-  - Stewardship
 date: 2016-05-27 15:00:00
 image: http://thinkshout.com/assets/images/ts_icon.jpg
 header-image: /assets/images/ts_redesign/blog/up-and-theming1.jpg
 header-image-alt: "Image: Model Thinkshout Employees"
 ---

-So, we’ve talked about [ways to attract and on-board new supporters](https://thinkshout.com/blog/2016/03/rethinking-strategies-for-online-donor-acquisition/).
+We’ve talked about [ways to attract and on-board new supporters](https://thinkshout.com/blog/2016/03/rethinking-strategies-for-online-donor-acquisition/).
 Maybe you’ve started testing some of those strategies and set up a lightbox.
 That was a lot of hard work!
-Let’s take a break….
+Let’s take a break...

-...and talk about how to cultivate those newbies so they don’t abandon ship.
+... and talk about how to cultivate those newbies so they don’t abandon ship.
 It’s called the [honeymoon phase](http://www.pamelagrow.com/7256/are-you-taking-advantage-of-the-honeymoon-phase-in-your-nonprofit-marketing/), and you need to take advantage of it while those contacts are feeling warm and fuzzy about supporting you.

 Let’s back up a few steps.
 Think about the people in your life.
 You have tertiary contacts - people that are friends of friends, or vague acquaintances that you might see at a party and never again.
 Then, there are closer contacts -- maybe they’re coworkers or people from class.
 You know them on the surface; some of their hobbies, general interests.
 You might even connect with them on LinkedIn, maybe Facebook.
 Then there are our closer friends; these are individuals you have a phone number and personal email for.
 They aren’t blocked from any of your social media accounts and you text each other frequently.
 You know each other on a deeper level and rarely find cause for disagreement.